 2. Bring new features to their attention

 Launching a new product or announcing enhancements to an existing one is the perfect opportunity to contact old leads and inform them of the new and exciting news your company has.
 Take the time to sift through old contacts and gauge which individuals can benefit from your new product or rebranding.
 It’ll make for a more sincere reason as to why you reached out after a long period of time.
-If you’re using a customer relationship management (CRM) system to organize your prospects, tag them under specific features that your company offers so you can go back in your files and easily locate them at the appropriate time when you identify a product that can satisfy their needs.
+If you’re using a customer relationship management (CRM) system like Keap to organize your prospects, tag them under specific features that your company offers so you can go back in your files and easily locate them at the appropriate time when you identify a product that can satisfy their needs.

 3. Put the focus on your prospect

 A great way to stay in touch with a potential lead is by following them on social media, particularly on LinkedIn, which provides a great way to network and keep up with your prospects’ news, especially if they’ve found a new job, in which case you can update your records and stop following a lead that goes nowhere for that reason.
 You can also set up Google alerts for the company for which they work.
 Then if you see positive news revolving around them, which could be anything from a successful fundraiser to a new product launching, send them a note of congratulations and regenerate your communication.